 As fashion consumers become increasingly reliant on digital channels to deliver all their shopping needs, fashion brands are finding innovative ways to delight online shoppers.
 Virtual fitting rooms bring traditional in store services online.

-Using avatars on both brand websites and mobile apps, shoppers can input their own measurements such as height, bust, cup size, waist, hips, and shoe size.
-These avatars can be customized further through a choice of hair color and skin tone to achieve a similar look.
+Using avatars on both brand websites and mobile apps, shoppers are able to input their own measurements such as height, bust, cup size, waist, hips, and shoe size.
+These avatars can be customized further through a choice of hair colour and skin tone to achieve a similar look.
 Consumers are then able to try on various fashion items from the comfort of their own home.
 With size recommendations using heat maps, runway videos, and the ability to mix and match various items to see how they work together to complete the look.
 Runway videos and pictures of the outfit can be shared on social channels.

 In our exclusive consumer fashion research study, we found that one in five consumers believe that their online shopping for fashion items will increase in the near future, whilst an additional 9% claim that they will either one day only shop online (5%), or that this is already the case (4%).